-Performance & Security is two essential metrics for online business success.
+Performance & Security are two essential metrics for online business success.

 Similarly if not secure enough then you are giving an opportunity to the hacker to take down your website for reputational & business loss.

-They are fine, and along with above, you can consider the following.
+They are fine, and along with the above, you can consider the following.

 These apply to any platform website like WordPress, Joomla, Magento, Drupal, Node.js, etc.